 If your school determines that you need to repay your Pell Grant, they'll send you a notice informing you of how much you owe and when you'll need to pay it by.
 You'll typically have 45 days to either pay the amount in full or set up a payment plan.

 You might have to focus a little more than you'd like on the family finances.

-There's not much you can do to change your family's financial situation, which is the main factor taken into consideration when you apply for a Pell Grant via the FAFSA.
+If you're above the Pell Grant income limits, there's not much you can do to change your family's financial situation, which is the main criterion used when you apply for a Pell Grant.

-There are certain factors under your control that may affect your eligibility.
+There are certain factors under your control that might affect your eligibility.
 Here are some potential eligibility issues and solutions:

 - If you don't have a high school diploma but would like to attend college, you can get a GED to meet federal financial aid requirements.

 - Make sure you apply to and enroll in colleges or vocational programs that participate in the Pell Grant program.
-If you're unsure, you can check with that school's financial aid office.
+If you're unsure whether a school is involved in the program, you can check with that school's financial aid office.